aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/manipulating-images/kernel-filters/emboss-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The following Python code example demonstrates the usage of the Aspose.Imaging .NET API.
-You can employ the `ConvolutionFilter` class, which offers predefined kernel filters "Emboss3x3" and "Emboss5x5" with different kernel matrix sizes.
-Additionally, you have the flexibility to create your custom kernel matrix.
-In this code example, image templates in PNG and SVG formats are loaded from the "templates" folder, and filters are applied from a predefined list.
+The presented Python code exemplifies the utilization of the Aspose.Imaging Python API.
+Use the `ConvolutionFilter` class, which provides pre-defined kernel filters like "Emboss3x3" and "Emboss5x5," each with distinct kernel matrix sizes.
+Moreover, you retain the flexibility to craft your custom kernel matrix.
+Within this code snippet, image templates in PNG and SVG formats are loaded from the "templates" folder, and a set of filters are applied from a predefined list.
 </p>

 {{< gist "aspose-com-gists" "a1e5930122ddaf08d6960cb18782d55f" "kernel-filters.cs" >}}